FuelLabs/sway/docs/README.md

 cargo install mdbook
 ```

-To set up and build the book locally, you must also have `mdbook-forc-documenter` preprocessor installed.
+To set up and build the book locally, you must also have `mdbook-forc-documenter` preprocessor and relevant forc plugins installed.

+If you wish to make changes to the `Commands` or `Plugins` chapters, please read the [next section](#Generating-documentation-for-Forc-commandsplugins) first.

 From the project root, install `mdbook-forc-documenter`:

 ```sh
 cargo install --path ./scripts/mdbook-forc-documenter